openframeworks/ofBook/16_memory/chapter.md

 **[BD: It is worth explicitly mentioning, or if you showed the example cout output like I mentioned above, that each cout statement prints the same pair of values]**

-Note that when we add `5` to the adress of the array, it's not bytes we are adding, but the size in bytes of the type it contains.
+Note that when we add `5` to the address of the array, it's not bytes we are adding, but the size in bytes of the type it contains.
 In this case `+5` actually means `+20` bytes.
 We can check it by doing:

 ```cpp
 int arr[10]